 The Star: Large AA Organic Eggs

-Breakfast for dinner—or brinner, if you were to use the ultra-scientific, technical term—is a tasty and almost nostalgic way to end the day.
-This one is loaded with potatoes and red peppers.
-Bacon is optional, but it makes it even more delicious.
-We suggest keeping the egg yolks slightly runny so they ooze over everything and coat it with richness.
+Breakfast for dinner—or "brinner," if you were to use the ultra-scientific, technical term—is a tasty and nostalgic way to end the day.
+This version is loaded with potatoes and red peppers, with bacon as an optional (but highly recommended) upgrade.
+Keep the yolks slightly runny so they ooze over the hash, coating everything with rich, golden flavor.

 The Star: The Cookie

 There’s no wrong way to enjoy The Cookie, and this ice cream cake is further proof!
-Create layers of crumbly cookie goodness and creamy ice cream with this incredibly decadent frozen treat.
+Layers of crumbly cookie pieces and creamy ice cream come together for an indulgent frozen treat that feels both playful and decadent.